 Tissue Collection and Immunohistochemistry

 Spermatocyte spreads were collected and perpared as described in (Peterson, Miller, and Payseur 2019) .
-The majority of mice used were between 5 and 12 weeks, (supplemental table). for DMC1 spreads we targeted juvinile male mice (X ages).
+The majority of male mice used for MLH1 staining were between 5 and 12 weeks and X aged males for DMC1 to enrich for zygotene cells (cite ). (a small number were significantly older – due to breeding problems.

 Because some strains have breeding issues, all mice some strains were kept in breeding pairs (before collecting, and aged out of the desired age range.
 We performed tests for effects on MLH1 counts and found no effects in the older male mice ages.
 (Also we tested other effects, including maternal age…)

-The vast majority of oocyte data was collected from neonate mice between 5 to 48 hours old.
+The majority of Ovarian tissue was collected from neonate mice between 0 to 48 hours old.
 This approach maintain breeding pairing and still result in prophase oocytes <(cite timeline of oocytes in neonates)>. .
 Precise staging of embryos via copulary plugs was not feasible in many of these wild derived strains due to their behavior.

-Embryonic samples were collected when pregnancy noted in females, embryos were staged based on (X table markers).
+Embryonic ovarian samples were collected when pregnancy noted in females, embryos were staged based on (X table markers).
 No effect on mlh1 count due to age effects (pooled as embryo and neonate) was found (Supplemental section).

 Meiocyte spreads were made following (Peters et al. 1997). whole testes and decapsulated overaires were incubated in 3ml or 300ul of hypotonic solution for 45min respectively.